 In 1998, Rev Kilby and his wife, Gail, started a ministry entitled Victory In Christ Ministries.
 During this time, Robert III, their son, accepted Christ as his personal Savior.
 During this time, Rev Kilby was told by God that he is called to rebuild ministries.
 With this spiritual insight Rev and Sister Kilby ended the new ministry effort.

-In September 1998, Rev Kilby and his family joined the Harambee United Church of Christ (now Kingdom Embassy) serving under the leadership of its founder Rev Dr. Lewis T. Tait, Jr and the current Pastor Apostle Brenda M. Alton.
+In September 1998, Rev Kilby and his family joined the Harambee United Church of Christ (now Kingdom Embassy) serving under the leadership of its founder Rev Dr. Lewis T. Tait, Jr and the next Pastor Apostle Brenda M. Alton.
 While there, Rev Kilby served as choir member (singing and playing the trumpet), new disciples teacher, leader of special projects, men’s ministry leader, helped develop a Christian Education Ministry and eventually on staff as the Servant Leader Coordinator.
-As Servant Leader Coordinator, Rev Kilby provided ongoing training, ministry development and leadership for the 19 ministry leaders and helped the ministry smoothly transition from founder to their current pastor.
+As Servant Leader Coordinator, Rev Kilby provided ongoing training, ministry development and leadership for the 19 ministry leaders and helped the ministry smoothly transition from founder to their next pastor.

 In January 2001, Rev Kilby answered the call to pastor the Holy Cross Evangelical Lutheran Church in Philadelphia, PA.
 During this time, Rev Kilby began implementing a holistic ministry to help stablize and grow the church which had experienced two decades of short term pastorates.
 Rev Kilby served 4 years from January 2001 to December 2004.